sotoseattle/Primo/README.md

     Returns a new factor as the result of multiplying all factors in the array, essentially a reduction by multiplication with optional normalization.

 - **eliminate_variable!**
-    Variable Elimination Algorithm that modifies all the factors in place by eliminating a selected variable and returns the tau.
+    Variable Elimination Algorithm that modifies all the factors in place by eliminating a selected variable.
+It adds the resulting tau to the end of the factor array as another factor, and returns the tau back.

 Authors